1. Always read labels

 5. Get into Middle Eastern food

 Enjoy the wonders of Turkish and Arabic cuisine!
-A few Turkish dishes such as falafel and humus are typically vegan and delicious.
+A few Middle Eastern dishes such as falafel and hummus are typically vegan and delicious.
 You just have to make sure to ask without sauce, as they're usually yogurt-based.
-When I first moved here I was obsessed with falafel - I would eat it for dinner practically everyday.
+When I first moved here I was obsessed with falafel – I would eat it for dinner practically everyday.
 No joke!

 6. Seek out friendly shops